pogyomo/submode.nvim/README.md

             - `"error"` Throw error.
 This is default.
             - `"keep"` Keep current submode.
             - `"override"` Override old submode.
-    - `...: table` Default mappings for this submode.
-The functional is same as `submode.default`.
-Have the following fields.
+    - `...: table | function` Default mappings for this submode.
+        - If a element is table, has a following fields:
             - `lhs: string` Lhs of mapping.
             - `rhs: string | fun():string?` Rhs of mapping.
 Can be function.
             - `opts?: table` Options of this mapping.
 Same as `opts` of `vim.keymap.set`.
+        - If a element is function, the parameter is as follow:
+            - `default: fun(lhs: string, rhs: string | function, opts?: table)` Register given mapping to this submode when called.
+        - If at least one value is supplied, these mappings is registered and this submode is sealed automatically.

 - `seal(name)`
     - Seal submode so that no additional `submode.default` will be refused.